slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 Authors and participants can now register through [this link](https://forms.gle/M6Bwakf3oBHP7sno7).
 Payment should be done according to information below.

 Please find [here information on the venue, getting to Halmstad, and available accommodation](/SAIS-2025-Accommodation).

-The [Swedish AI Society](https://www.sais.se/blog/) is sponsoring a number of fee waiver stipends for PhD students -- [apply here](https://forms.gle/nZAwHMe55aqD5D1c6) (by 2025-05-30).

 Registration fee for SAIS 2025 is 2500 SEK for early registration (until 2025-06-01) and 3000 SEK after that (per person).
 Registration includes admittance for the conference activities, coffee, lunches, and conference dinner.
 There is a possibility of buying an additional dinner ticket for accompanying person.